JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 It asks for more leniency in allowing code before a `super()` call inside a class constructor.
 Back in 2019, I thought it'd be a fun medium-sized challenge to fix the issue.

-I was so wrong.
+I was right that it'd be fun, but wrong about the scope of the challenge.
 Very, very wrong.

-It took three years (albeit mostly waiting for pull request review) and a micro-viral tweet about sending the TypeScript team a cake to get this fix merged.
+It took three years (albeit mostly waiting for pull request review) and a micro-viral tweet about sending the TypeScript team a cake to get a fix merged.

 ✨ [#29374: Allowed non-this, non-super code before super call in derived classes with property initializers](https://github.com/microsoft/TypeScript/pull/29374) ✨